-No adverse environmental effects were observed either via site inspection or chemical analysis of water samples.
-Historically the level of contaminants found in the water downstream of the cleanfill has indicated that there has been little or no effect on water quality due to the cleanfill's presence.
+No adverse environmental effects were observed via site.
+Historically the level of contaminants found in the water downstream of the cleanfill had indicated that there has been little or no effect on water quality due to the cleanfill's presence.

-A tabular summary of Riddick's compliance record for the period under review is set out in the flowing table (Table 8).
+A tabular summary of Riddick's compliance record for the period under review is set out in Table 10.

-Table 8 Summary of performance for AE Riddick's cleanfill consent 3977-4
+Table 10 Summary of performance for AE Riddick's cleanfill consent 3977-4

-Purpose: To discharge cleanfill onto and into land Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To discharge cleanfill onto and into land Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Discharge to occur only in agreed area Inspections Yes 2.
 Only discharge cleanfill and/or inert materials Inspections Yes 3.
 No discharge of prohibited materials listed in the consent Inspections Yes 4.
-If the acceptability of a substance is uncertain, obtain approval from the Council No approval sought N/A 5.
-Discharge to land not to result in contaminants entering ground or surface water Sampling Yes 6.
+If the acceptability of a substance is uncertain, obtain approval from the Council No approval sought, no acceptable materials found N/A

+Condition requirement Means of monitoring during period under review Compliance achieved?
+5. Discharge to land not to result in contaminants entering ground or surface water Visual inspection Yes 6.
 Install and maintain silt retention structures Inspections Yes 7.
 Install and maintain stormwater diversion drains Inspections Yes 8.
 Adopt best practice Inspections Yes 9.
 Upon completion the discharge site shall be stabilised and revegetated Site still in use N/A 10.
 Lapse provision Consent has been exercised N/A 11.
-Optional review provision re environmental effects Next option for review in June 2020 N/A Ov erall assessment of environmental pe High Ov erall assessment of administrative pe erformance in respect of this consent High
+Optional review provision re environmental effects Next option for review in June 2020 N/A Ov rerall assessment of environmental pe erformance in respect of this consent High Ov verall assessment of administrative pe erformance in respect of this consent High